-Log into n1p2 through its control network interface name and start it as a UDP sender: execute the command iperf -c n2p2 -u -b 15m -t 20.
+Log into n1p2 through its control network interface name and start it as a UDP sender: execute the command iperf -c n2p2 - u - b 15m - t 20.
 The command sets up the sender to transmit at rate of 15 Mbps for 20 seconds.
 The packets will be received by host n2p2.

 - 5. Include screenshot(s) of the monitoring displays of bandwidth, queue length, and ACK from receiver charts. - 6.
-Explain briefly (1-3 sentences each) the observed behavior of the three charts (Why each chart is the way it is?)
+What is the rate of queue growth in the beginning and queue drain later in Mb/s?